csurgay/ansible-training/exercises/07_AnsibleDocumentation/README.md

-# Exercise 7.
+# Section 7.
 Ansible Documentation

-In this exercise the following subjects will be covered:
+### In this section the following subjects will be covered:

 1. Search for Modules
 1. Module Usage Template